mrmorphic/hwio/README.md

 Status:

   * In development
-  * New driver, not yet properly untested
+  * New driver, not yet fully tested but good indications it works as it is supposed to.
   * Some GPIOs are known to work on writes, unknown on reads
   * USR0-USR3 don't work and cannot be accessed as GPIO, as the LED driver reserves them.
-  * Analog not yet supported
+  * Analog reads are working

 ### BeagleBoneDriver